pactumjs/pactum/docs/api-testing.md

 * Extremely lightweight.
 * Quick & easy to send requests & validate responses.
+* Out of the box Data Management.
 * Easy to chain multiple requests.
-* Fully customizable Retry Mechanism.
+* Fully customizable Retry Mechanisms, Assertions.
-* Out of the box Data Management.
 * Works with any of the test runners like **mocha**, **cucumber**, **jest**.
 * Ideal for *component testing*, *contract testing* & *e2e testing*.
 * Ability to control the behavior of external services with a powerful mock server. (*learn more at [Component Testing](https://github.com/ASaiAnudeep/pactum/wiki/Component-Testing)*)